-- The overall continuation rate was 66.1 per 100 users at the end of three years, with 2,050 women completing three years of use. - The study found that 1069 women discontinued Implanon® use before three years, mainly due to menstrual changes.
-No discontinuation was reported due to infection at the insertion site. - For those who used Implanon® for the three years of the study, their fertility returned within 12 months of the removal.
+- Implanon® acceptance was good when offered with cafeteria approach 2.1 per cent among all methods and 3.4 per cent among spacing methods. - The overall continuation rate was 66.1 per cent users at the end of three years, with 2,050 women completing three years of use. - The study found that 1069 women discontinued Implanon® use before three years, mainly due to menstrual changes.
+No discontinuation was reported due to infection at the insertion site. - Among those who used Implanon® for the three years of the study, their fertility returned within 12 months of the removal.

-Draft FOGSI Statement
+FOGSI Statement